Device Manager

 Note

-If you have previously selected Auto-reconnect within that browser for the same device, you may not need to repeat these steps every time that you go to the device manager page.
+If you have previously selected Auto-connect within that browser for the same device, you may not need to repeat these steps every time that you go to the device manager page.

-1. When the popup box comes up that reads “charachorder.io wants to connect to a serial port”, choose your CharaChorder device, then click the “connect” button
+When the popup box comes up that reads “charachorder.io wants to connect to a serial port”, choose your CharaChorder device, then click the “Connect” button

 Linux Serial Port Access